 Secrets to Successful Automated Testing with Watir

 Automating tests is an investment that is valuable as long as the investment is not too great.
+As such investing in automated testing tools can be great or bad depending on if your company really needs to automate.
 We want to get to the payback more quickly.
 The true investment is not only the cost of creating and maintaining automated tests.
 Watir is a family of libraries for testing web applications.
 Watir reduces the cost of creating automated tests that are maintainable.
 If we spend too much time fixing and debugging, we will never get the new features created, or we will abandon the automated tests temporarily.

 Author: Dave McNulla, http://dmcnulla.wordpress.com/